Model Selection Consistency for Cointegrating Regressions: Model Selection Consistency and Oracle Property

 This assumption tells us that the number of variables is sub-linear with respect to the sample size $T$, however this assumption can be relaxed at a cost of more structure about the tails of the error term.
-In fact, if the tail of $u_t$ is exponential, the number of candidate variables can also increase exponentially, however this extension is more of academic interest than applied interest since in most case, the previous assumption about the rate of $p$ is satisfied.